-I began doing Bright Line Eating in October of 2016, and as I’ve shared, I’ve since moved away from it.
-And while I am now exploring a different approach with food, I have no regrets about my time spent in BLE, and am grateful for the role that the program and community has had in my journey.
-I also have some fairly major criticisms of the program, and in this article I’ll share my comprehensive review of Bright Line Eating – both the wonderful lessons that I took away, my critiques, the reasons why I ultimately left, and what I’m doing now.
+I began doing Bright Line Eating in October of 2016, and after about two years strictly following the program, I decided to move away from the BLE mothership.
+But even though I am now exploring a different approach with food, I have no regrets about my time spent in BLE, and am grateful for the role that the program and community has had in my journey.
+Still, I do have some fairly major criticisms of the program, and in this article I’ll share my comprehensive Bright Line Eating review – both the wonderful lessons that I took away, my critiques, pros and cons, the reasons why I ultimately left, and what I’m doing now.

 Why I Joined Bright Line Eating